 Too grossed out by bugs to attempt this?
 There's another classic alternative: RUN!
 Not sure your date is going to run when you shout "RUN!?"
 Then tell them, "Why don't you wait in the car while I settle up?"
 But don't make things suspicious by adding, "And start the engine, too.
 Just in case I'm being chased."

-If you didn't plan ahead, you could always just spray-paint a normal box of candy red.
+If you didn't plan ahead, you could always just use red spray-paint on a normal box of candy.
 No, it won't have the distinctive heart-shape, but once your true love gets a whiff of the spray paint fumes coming off of that thing, he'll be so giddy he won't even notice the chocolates.
 Oh, and don't forget to sock away this year's box for money-saving next year.
 (Provided this cheap-skatery doesn't end things between you two love birds, natch!)

 And if you are dating a jeweler?
 Well, then she should be buying you the jewelry anyway!
 Wholesale prices of true love.